aiji42/kiribi/README.md

     - [ ] Manual re-enqueue by REST API and client
   - [ ] Form validation for the client
   - [ ] Leave enqueue source information in the database
+  - [ ] Directly call from enqueuer to performer via Kiribi without using Queue